PyQIT/Sudoku/README.md

 # Sudoku

 Solve your sudoku in easy way.
-In next update #generate your sudoku.
+In the latest version added #generate option.
+Next update will solve #optimization problem